-- Record Keeping A record for each child shall be maintained within the child care - .
-Written plan of action must be endorsed by a physician for a child with life threatening allergies. - · Parent must provide written consent for emergency medical care/treatment. - · Written statement must be on file that lists to whom the child shall be released - · Written transportation agreement between parent and the child care agency regarding daily transportation. - Maintain daily attendance records that include the full name and time in and time out for each child. - · Written permission slips from the parent for each field trip prior to the activity. - · Each child shall have a written transition plan for moving from one age group to another. - The records of any child who is five (5) years old in an agency which lacks approved kindergarten status shall include a signed acknowledgment by the child's parents that recognizes that the child's attendance does not satisfy the mandatory kindergarten prerequisite for the child's enrollment in first - Children of homeless families and/or children in state custody may receive care for up to sixty (60) days prior to providing documentation of immunizations and well-child examinations.
-Incident Reporting - .
-Incidents, accidents, injuries and signs of illness shall be reported to the parent no later than the child's release on the date of occurrence - .
-Incidents, accidents, injuries and signs of serious illness to children shall be documented immediately and must include: child's name and date of birth, name of person writing report, date & time of occurrence and completion of incident report description of incident and circumstances, and actions taken by agency. - .
-The child care agency shall notify the Department of all serious incidents the same day of the incident by contacting the Complaint Hotline at 1-800-462-8261.
+- A record for each child shall be maintained within the child care agency. - All records shall be maintained in an organized manner onsite, in a centralized location, or available electronically, and made readily available upon Department request. - Written plan of action must be endorsed by a physician for a child with life threatening allergies. - Parent must provide written consent for emergency medical care/treatment. - Written statement must be on file that lists to whom the child shall be released - Written transportation agreement between parent and the child care agency regarding daily transportation shall be on file. - Daily attendance records that include the full name and time in time out for each child shall be maintained on site. - The child care agency shall obtain individual permission slips signed and dated by the parent for each field trip prior to the activity. - Each infant, toddler and preschool child shall have a written transition plan for moving from one age group to another. - The records of any child who is five (5) years old in an agency which lacks approved kindergarten status shall include a signed acknowledgment by the child's parents that recognizes that the child's attendance does not satisfy the mandatory kindergarten prerequisite for the child's enrollment in first grade. - Children of homeless families and/or children in state custody may receive care for up to sixty (60) days prior to providing documentation of immunizations and well-child examinations.
+Incident Reporting - Incidents, accidents, injuries and signs of illness shall be reported to the parent no later than the child's release on the date of occurrence and documented immediately with specific information; such information shall be provided to the parent the same day of the incident and filed in the child's record.

-Duty to Report Child Abuse and Neglect

-· Every operator, owner, licensee, director, primary educator or staff member of, or substitute staff member or volunteer in, a child care agency licensed by the Department of Human Services is individually responsible and required to immediately report any reasonable suspicion of child abuse or neglect to either the Department of Children's Services and/or local law enforcement or the judge of the juvenile court in the county of the child's residence, pursuant to T.C.A. §§ 37-1-403 and 37-1-605.

-· All child care agency staff shall receive annual training regarding proper procedures to report child abuse and nealect.
+- The child care agency shall notify the Department of all serious incidents the same day of the incident by contacting the Complaint Hotline or submission via the parent portal. - Serious incidents involving suspected child abuse or neglect must be reported to the Department of Children's Services. - Duty to Report Child Abuse and Neglect - Every operator, owner, licensee, director, primary educator or staff member of, or substitute staff member or volunteer in, a child care agency licensed by the Department of Human Services is individually responsible and required to immediately report any reasonable suspicion of child abuse or neglect to either the Department of Children's Services and/or local law enforcement or the judge of the juvenile court in the county of the child's residence, pursuant to T.C.A. §§ 37-1-403 and 37-1-605. - All child care agency staff shall receive training annually regarding proper procedures to report child abuse and nealect.